Dispersion Statistics on Productivity

 Comparison of High and Low Dispersion Industries

 One goal of the DiSP project is to better understand the relationship between productivity dispersion within an industry and the industry’s overall productivity trend.
 Here are a pair of examples (charts 5 and 6) from the MFP dispersion statistics (unweighted establishment distributions) that compare the interquartile range to the BLS MFP index for the whole industry.
-NAICS 3251, Basic chemical manufacturing (chart 5), had the highest IQR on average from 1997-2015.
-This industry's product revenues are, according to recent censuses, almost evenly divided between inorganic (mainly petrochemicals) and organic chemicals (such as ethyl alcohol).
-NAICS 3362, Motor vehicle body and trailer manufacturing (chart 6), had the lowest IQR.
+NAICS 3121, Beverages manufacturing (chart 5), had one of the higher IQRs on average from 1987–2018.
+This industry comprises establishments producing soft drinks, bottled water, ice, beer, wine, and spirits.
+The share of revenues from alcoholic beverage products has increased in recent years, accounting for more than 60 percent of product revenues in the last census.
+NAICS 3362, Motor vehicle body and trailer manufacturing (chart 6), had one of the lower IQRs.
 This industry produces motor vehicle bodies, truck trailers, motor homes, and travel trailers and campers.

 For the upper panels of charts 5 and 6, we present the interquartile ranges as approximate ratios of productivity levels, allowing for a more tangible illustration of how productive the 75th percentile establishments are relative to the 25th percentile establishments.
 The lower panels display overall MFP indexes from the official BLS industry productivity series.
-Chart 5 reveals that the MFP index and IQR of Basic chemicals mostly rose and fell at around the same times.
+Chart 5 reveals that the MFP index and IQR of Beverages were gradually increasing from 1987 until the Great Recession of 2007–2009.
+In recent years, both MFP and dispersion have returned to roughly their pre-recession levels.
 Periods of higher interquartile dispersion corresponded to higher MFP growth, suggesting that overall productivity growth, when it occurred, got a major boost from the more productive establishments.

 Key questions and answers